nkoepke/profile-image/README.md

 #### name `string`

-* A string of Characters.
-We recommend no more than 2 characters for this.
+* A string of characters.
+Any full name will be shortened to the first letter of the first two words.

 #### options.textColor `string`